Step 5: Configure Result Settings

 Opening Result Configuration

-- You'll see options for PDF and Google Doc generation
+- You'll see options for PDF and Google Doc

 Configuring PDF Generation